Explore Historic Homes in San Diego

 The Davis-Horton House

 The Davis-Horton House may not be the oldest house in San Diego — that title usually goes to Casa de Carrillo, an adobe structure in Old Town — but it is the oldest house in downtown San Diego.
 The building has been here since 1850, and it serves as The Gaslamp Museum today.
 On your visit, move from room to room to experience each period of time in the days since the home was built.
-It’s one of the city’s best historic landmarks.
+It’s one of the city’s best historical landmarks.

 Heritage County Park